Your body works constantly to keep a healthy balance. This includes balancing acidity and alkalinity, also known as pH levels.

 Blood has a pH range of 7.35 to 7.45.
 This makes it slightly alkaline or basic.

-Stomach acid has a low pH of about 3 to 5.5.
+Stomach acid has a .
 This helps the stomach digest food and protects you from invading germs.

 The pH scale ranges from 0 to 14: